siscia/clojurego/README.md

 clojurego
 =========

-Attempt to write basic clojure datastructure in go-lang.
+Attempt to write basic clojure data structures in go-lang.

 TODO
 ====
-Basically all.
+Everything:

 [] List
 [] Maps
 [] Sets
+[] Functions (are functions data-structure ?)

 Need to think how manage all, it is just a ery early stage idea.